 The following code contains all of the components of our model.
 Before specifying a model, the OpenMx library must be loaded into R using either the require() or library() function.
-This code uses the mxModel function to create an MxModel object, which we'll then run.
+This code uses the mxModel function to create an mxModel object, which we'll then run.
 Note that all the objects required for estimation (data, matrices, an expectation function, and a fit function) are declared within the mxModel function.
 This type of code structure is recommended for OpenMx scripts generally.

 '''

-dataRaw

-<- mxData( observed=data.frame(xy,def), type="raw" )

 variances

+variances

 <- mxPath ( from=c("x", "y"), arrows=2,

-variances

 free=TRUE, values=1, labels=c("Varx", "Vary") )

 covariances

 covariances <- mxPath( from="x", to="y", arrows=2,

 free=TRUE, values=.1, labels=c("Covxy") )

 means

-<- mxPath( from="one", to=c("x", "y"), arrows=1,

 means

+<- mxPath( from="one", to=c("x","y"), arrows=1,

 free=TRUE, values=1, labels=c("meanx", "meany") )

 definition value

 defValues <- mxPath( from="one", to="DefDummy", arrows=1,

 free=FALSE, values=1, labels="data.def" )

 beta weights

 betaWeights <- mxPath( from="DefDummy", to=c("x","y"), arrows=1,

 free=TRUE, values=1, labels=c("beta_1", "beta_2") )

+dataset

+<- mxData( observed=data.frame(xy,def), type="raw" )

+dataRaw

-defMeansModel <- mxModel ("Definition Means Path Specification", type="RAM",
+defMeansModel <- mxModel("Definition Means Path Specification", type="RAM",

 manifestVars=selVars, latentVars="DefDummy",

 dataRaw, variances, covariances, means,

 defValues, betaWeights)

 '''

 The first argument in an mxModel function has a special function.
 If an object or variable containing an MxModel object is placed here, then mxModel adds to or removes pieces from that model.
 If a character string (as indicated by double quotes) is placed first, then that becomes the name of the model.
 Models may also be named by including a name argument.
 This model is named "Definition Means Path Specification".
-The second argument of the mxModel function call declares that we are going to be using RAM specification of the model, using directional and bidirectional path coefficients between the variables.
-Model specification is carried out using two lists of variables, manifestVars and latentVars.